 Manipulating your packaging in any way is not something we recommend in general, unless you're cutting down non-USPS branded boxes to qualify for a smaller Priority Mail Cubic pricing tier.
 You can learn about cutting boxes to get cheaper rates here.

 Have any questions?
-Feel free to chat with our support team 👍
+Feel free to chat with our Support Crew 👍